-9. Earn Gift Cards For Bookstores & Other Places That Sell Books Doing Things You Already Do
+10. Earn Gift Cards For Bookstores & Other Places That Sell Books

 Earning a few gift cards to spend on books doesn’t have to be time-consuming.
-I earn dozens of gift cards each year by joining several companies and sticking to the simplest way to earn points at each.
-Often these point earning tasks are things I already do online, so why not earn something in return for doing them–like performing web searches or buying daily deals.
+I earn dozens of gift cards each year by joining several companies and sticking to the simplest ways to earn points.
+Often these point-earning tasks are things I already do online, so why not make something in return for doing them–like performing web searches or buying daily deals.